-AUTHOR: Ronnie Teo SECTION: BUSINESS PAGE: A7 PRINTED SIZE: 279.00cm2 REGION: KL MARKET: Malaysia PHOTO: Full Color ASR: MYR 1,556.00 ITEM ID: MY0062189886
+AUTHOR: Ronnie Teo SECTION: BUSINESS PAGE: A2 PRINTED SIZE: 284.00cm2 REGION: KL MARKET: Malaysia PHOTO: Full Color ASR: MYR 3,873.00 ITEM ID: MY0062189343

 16 JAN, 2025

 US chip rule could hamper data centre growth in M'sia

+A

-Borneo Post (KK), Malaysia
+Borneo Post (Kuching), Malaysia

 US chip rule could hamper data centre growth in M'sia

-KUCHING: Proposed rules from the Biden-Harris administration on the export of artificial intelligence (AI) chips could possibly hamper the expansion of data centres (DCs) in Malaysia.
-Under the new restriction, US-based firms can apply for blanket permission to ship chips to DCs in most parts of the world, provided that no more than a quarter of their total computing power is located outside of tier-1 countries, and no more than seven per cent in any one tier-2 country.
+KUCHING: Proposed new rules from the Biden-Harris administration on the export of artificial intelligence (AI) chips could possibly hamper the expansion of data centres (DCs) in Malaysia.
+Under the new restriction, Under the new restriction, US-based firms can apply for blanket permission to ship chips to DCs in most parts of the world, provided that no more than a quarter of their total computing power is located outside of tier-1 countries, and no more than seven per cent in any one tier-2 country.
 The vast majority of countries, including Malaysia, fall into the second tier of restrictions, which establishes maximum levels of computing power to a single nation is equivalent to circa 50,000 graphic processing units (GPU), from 2025 to 2027.
-Individual companies can access significantly higher limits if they apply for the validated end-user (VEU) status in each country and adhere to the rules and standards.
-If the restriction comes into effect, the research team with RHB Investment Bank Bhd (RHB Research) said it will likely affect DC expansion plans, especially outside tier-1 countries including Malaysia. we understand However, that most of the new AI DCs in Malaysia are US-owned.
+Individual companies can access significantly higher limits if they apply for the validated end-user (VEU) status in each country and adhere to the rules and standards and standards.

+If the restriction comes into effect, the research team with RHB Investment Bank Bhd (RHB Research) said it will likely affect DC expansion plans, especially outside tier-1 countries including Malaysia.
+"However, we understand that most of the new AI DCs in Malaysia are US-owned.